huaweicloud/terraform-provider-huaweicloud/docs/resources/iotda_product.md

 The `properties` block supports:

 * `name` - (Required, String) Specifies the name of the parameter.
 The name contains a maximum of 64 characters.
-Only letters, Chinese characters, digits, hyphens (-), underscores (_) and the following specail characters are
+Only letters, Chinese characters, digits, hyphens (-), underscores (_) and the following special characters are
 allowed: `?'#().,&%@!`.

 * `type` - (Required, String) Specifies the type of the parameter.